Launch loop: Difficulties of launch loops

 A running loop would have an extremely large amount of energy in its linear momentum.
 While the magnetic suspension system would be highly redundant, with failures of small sections having essentially no effect, if a major failure did occur the energy in the loop (1.5×1015 joules or 1.5 petajoules) would approach the same total energy release as a nuclear bomb explosion (350 kilotons of TNT equivalent), although not emitting nuclear radiation.

-While this is a large amount of energy, it is unlikely that this would destroy much of the structure due to its very large size, and because most of the energy would be deliberately dumped at preselected places when the failure is detected.
+While this is a significant amount of energy, it is unlikely that this would destroy much of the structure due to its very large size, and because most of the energy would be deliberately dumped at preselected places when the failure is detected.
 Steps might need to be taken to lower the cable down from 80 km altitude with minimal damage, such as by the use of parachutes.

 Therefore, for safety and astrodynamic reasons, launch loops are intended to be installed over an ocean near the equator, well away from habitation.

 The published design of a launch loop requires electronic control of the magnetic levitation to minimize power dissipation and to stabilize the otherwise under-damped cable.

 The two main points of instability are the turnaround sections and the cable.

 The turnaround sections are potentially unstable, since movement of the rotor away from the magnets gives reduced magnetic attraction, whereas movements closer gives increased attraction.
 In either case, instability occurs.
 This problem is routinely solved with existing servo control systems that vary the strength of the magnets.
-Although servo reliability is a potential issue, at the high speed of the rotor, very many consecutive sections would need to fail for the rotor containment to be lost.
+Although servo reliability is a potential issue, at the high speed of the rotor, many consecutive sections would need to fail for the rotor containment to be lost.

 The cable sections also share this potential issue, although the forces are much lower.
 However, an additional instability is present in that the cable/sheath/rotor may undergo meandering modes (similar to a Lariat chain) that grow in amplitude without limit.
 Lofstrom believes that this instability also can be controlled in real time by servo mechanisms, although this has never been attempted.